BBimie/ETL-Pipeline-Reddit-MongoDb/ReadMe.md

 Data Loading: The transformed data is then loaded into a MongoDB database for storage and future analysis.
 MongoDB is a NoSQL database that offers flexibility and scalability for handling diverse types of data.

-By setting up this ETL pipeline, I have automated the process of collecting and managing Reddit data, making it easier to access and analyze the information needed.
+By setting up this ETL pipeline, I have automated the process of collecting and managing Reddit data, making it easier to access and analyze some of the information needed.

 Whether you're conducting research, monitoring trends, or building applications that require Reddit data, this project provides a solid foundation for your data processing needs.

 ## RUN PROJECT

 You need to have a Reddit account and get Reddit API keys and also setup a MongoDB cluster on MongoDB Atlas.
 Then you can get to work.

 1. Create virtualenv: I used Python 3.10 for this project.